-This section contains data on provisions allocated to the Standard Control sector of the business as shown in the 2018 Economic Benchmarking RIN.
+This section contains data on provisions allocated to the Standard Control sector of the business as shown in the 2019 Economic Benchmarking RIN.

-Data utilised in this return has been sourced from workfiles used in preparation of the 2018 statutory financial statements, and workfiles used in the preparation of the 2018 Annual Regulatory Accounts.
+Data utilised in this return has been sourced from Peoplesoft financial system, work files used in preparation of the 2019 statutory financial statements, and work files used in the preparation of the 2019 Annual Regulatory Accounts.